 Francis Ford Coppola has always been a dreamer, but he is one of those rare people who, with passion and commitment, has turned his dreams into reality.
 His dreams and interests have not only have involved cinema and wine, but have encompassed food, literature, and travel as well.

 In addition to Inglenook, Coppola also owns the Francis Ford Coppola Winery in Geyserville, California.
 He launched Zoetrope: All-Story, a quarterly magazine of short fiction, which has won every major story award, including two National Magazine Awards for Fiction.
-He founded Blancaneaux Lodge, a deluxe, small resort in the remote rainforest of Belize and then opened two more Central American resorts; Turtle Inn in the Belizean beachside town of Placencia, and La Lancha aside Lake Petén Itzá in Guatemala.
-All three resorts regularly appear on the 'Best Resorts' lists of travel magazines.
+He founded Blancaneaux Lodge, a deluxe, small hideaway in the remote rainforest of Belize and then opened two more Central American hideaways; Turtle Inn in the Belizean beachside town of Placencia, and La Lancha aside Lake Petén Itzá in Guatemala.
+All three hideaways regularly appear on the 'Best Resorts' lists of travel magazines.
 Coppola's culinary projects include his Mammarella’s brand pastas, pasta sauces and oils as well as a restaurant, Cafe Zoetrope in San Francisco.
 In 2012, Coppola returned to his roots, opening Palazzo Margherita, a small boutique hotel in the Italian town of Bernalda, where his paternal grandfather was born.